 Mannion’s warm and patient process begins by engaging in in-depth conversations with each of his subjects.
 From those chats, the former understudy of famed fashion photographers Richard Avedon, Ben Watts, Steven Klein and Michael Halsband can pull comfortable, revealing moments from his clients with each click from one of his choice instruments, typically a Honeywell Pentax 6×7.
 The final product is a medium format portrait born out of a genuine connection.

 Mannion then likes to have all of his subjects sign Polaroid snapshots at the end of each shoot.
-Now 44-years-old, hip-hop’s quintessential cameraman says his objectives are always to make his photo shoots run smoothly and to take the definitive portrait of that person.
+Now 44-years-old, hip-hop’s quintessential cameraman says his objectives are always to make his photo shoots run smoothly, working with the best photo editing app afterward, and to take the definitive portrait of that person.
 “I want to go to the core of people and create images that are that important,” says Mannion periodically looking down at his fluorescent Reebok Ventilators.
 “I always try to make the images personal for that artist.”